-One very quick and easy food that’s my favourite, but seems to cost a fortune when you buy it at a sandwich shop or in a deli, is Coronation Chicken.
 Originally Coronation Chicken was a cold dish created for Queen Elizabeth II’s coronation in 1952, since then Coronation Chicken is more often served as a sandwich filler, rather than a meal in itself.
 Alternatively, you can simply make a coronation mayonnaise to put alongside meats on your salad table.

-If you want to keep it nice and easy, then coronation chicken is, quite simply, cooked chicken in a very mild curry sauce, which means you can just mix together two heaped tablespoons of mayonnaise, with about half a teaspoon of simple curry powder, blend them together so there’s no powdery bits left, then chuck in bits of chicken (white meat or brown) and put the whole lot into a sandwich, or a baguette.
+If you want to keep it nice and easy, then a coronation chicken recipe is, quite simply, cooked chicken in a very mild curry sauce, which means you can just mix together two heaped tablespoons of mayonnaise, with about half a teaspoon of simple curry powder, blend them together so there’s no powdery bits left, then chuck in bits of chicken (white meat or brown) and put the whole lot into a sandwich, or a baguette.

 Coronation Chicken Sandwich Filler Recipe 1:

 - 1 small onion, chopped very finely